-Carl Lewis won a staggering ten Olympic medals – nine of them gold – in track and field events while competing in four Olympic Games from 1984 to 1996.
+Carl Lewis won a staggering 10 Olympic medals – nine of them gold – in track and field events while competing in four Olympic Games from 1984 to 1996.
 A dominant sprinter, Lewis won gold in 1984 in the 100 and 200-meter dash events and anchored the U.S. men’s 4x100 relay team to a world record.
 In 1988, Lewis repeated as the gold medalist in the 100-meter dash and won silver at 200-meters.
 In 1992, Lewis would again anchor the 4x100 team to a gold medal and another world record.

-"I want to be remembered as a person who felt there was no limitation to what the human body and mind can do and be the inspiration to lead people to do things they never hoped to do."Carl Lewis Olympic Gold Medalist
+I want to be remembered as a person who felt there was no limitation to what the human body and mind can do and be the inspiration to lead people to do things they never hoped to do.Carl Lewis Olympic Gold Medalist

 Lewis came from a family of athletes.
 His mother, Evelyn, was a hurdler on the U.S. team at the 1951 Pan-American Games and his sister, Carol, joined him on the 1984 Olympic team as a long jumper.
 Lewis grew up in New Jersey where his parents started the Willingboro Track club and his father, William McKinley Lewis Jr., acted as his first coach.
 As a student-athlete, Lewis was a member of his Willingboro High School team and would go on to compete for the University of Houston, winning an NCAA title in the long jump in 1980.
-He later joined the elite Santa Monica Track Club and competed in a number of international competitions, culminating in 1991 with a then world record-setting victory in the 100-meter dash at age 30.
+He later joined the elite Santa Monica Track Club and competed in several international competitions, culminating in 1991 with a then world record-setting victory in the 100-meter dash at age 30.

 Lewis has received many accolades and awards since retiring, including being named “World Athlete of the Century” by the International Association of Athletics Federations, “Sportsman of the Century” by the International Olympic Committee, and “Olympian of the Century” by Sports Illustrated.

-Lewis’ legacy will live on at the Museum with his nine remaining medals, a pair of track shoes from the early 1990s, and a jersey he wore at the 1984 Olympics all on display in the “Sports: Leveling the Playing Field” exhibition when the National Museum of African American History and Culture opens September 24, 2016.
+Lewis’ legacy lives on at the Museum with his nine remaining medals, a pair of track shoes from the early 1990s, and a jersey he wore at the 1984 Olympics all on display in the Sports: Leveling the Playing Field exhibition.

 Written by Douglas Remley